chrispoole70/credit-card-behavior-analysis/AI-Chatbot-Notes.md

   * Right now there's no system message with instructions for the LLM (ie "you are to answer questions about the content of this page...")
   * The RAG piece is missing- you also need to send the page content this LLM is supposed to answer questions about.
   * The model `anthropic.claude-v2` is outdated (latest version is 4).
 This should be configurable such as making it an [environment variable in the Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html).
+  * The LLM temperature might be too high for answering factual questions about specific content.
+Setting it closer to zero would be my suggestion.
+  * `max_tokens` to generate an answer might be too limiting.
+A short paragraph is about 500 tokens.
+My suggestion is to give the LLM instructions and examples of what you want the output to be instead of relying on the maximum number of tokens it can generate.
+By giving the LLM examples you improve it's accuracy and by stating the output format (ie "generate 3 sentences" or use a [structured output](https://python.langchain.com/docs/concepts/structured_outputs/) you have more control over the answer it generates.